tonedefdev/terracreds/README.md

 ps -ef | grep gnome-keyring
 ```

 If more than one daemon is running, take note of the pid, and use `kill` to terminate the additional daemon.
-Try you previous command again
+Try your previous command again
 and it should now be working